Comprehensive Ab Initio Quantum Computations of CO$_{\rm 2}$-H$_{\rm 2}$ and CO$_{\rm 2}$-He Collisional Properties: Comparison to experimental Values and HITRAN.

-As shown in \autoref{fig:comparison}, \YUMI\, ultimately yields the collisional parameters targeting the 10\% precision requirement for exoplanetary sciences with \textit{JWST}.
-Our calculations allow estimating the collisional properties for a wide range of $m$ and temperature spanning the parameter of interest for exoplanets, marking almost 5$\times$ improvement compared to what was previously available.
+However, for comparison at standard temperature and pressure, given the close agreement with the recent experimental measurements (e.g. \citet{Hendaoui2025}), a $\pm 5 \%$ error bar on our values is rather a conservative estimate of the uncertainty.
+As shown in \autoref{fig:temperatureDependence}, \YUMI\, ultimately aims to yield the collisional parameters that achieve the targeted 10\% precision requirement for exoplanetary sciences with \textit{JWST}.
+Our calculations enable estimating the collisional properties for a wide range of $|m|$ and temperature spanning the parameter of interest for exoplanets, marking almost 10$\times$ improvement compared to what was previously used in exoplanetary retrieval models.